Recap: The Haunting Hour

 aka: The Haunting Hour The Series

-The Haunting Hour is a Canadian-American half-hour horror anthology series adapted from R.L.
+The Haunting Hour was a Canadian-American half-hour horror anthology series adapted from R.L.
 Stine's The Haunting Hour and The Nightmare Hour anthology books (though most of the episodes aren't based on either of them and play out as Goosebumps stories with a dark side to themnote or are based on legends and mythsnote or classic literaturenote ).
-The series started on October 29, 2010 with the two-part episode, "Really You," but the actual series started on Christmas (December 25) of 2010 with "A Creature Was Stirring."This show has now completed its third season and will come back for a fourth in the fall of 2013 (though the episodes airing as part of season four are actually leftover episodes from season three.
-In other countries, such as Israel, Brazil, and some Spanish-speaking countries, the episodes have aired as season three episodes, but in America, they're part of the fourth season).
+The series started on October 29, 2010 with the two-part episode, "Really You," but the actual series started on Christmas (December 25) of 2010 with "A Creature Was Stirring."
+Because of The Hub's transformation into Discovery Family, the show has been taken off the channel's schedule and will not have any more new episodes.
+The last episode aired on November 29, 2014 with the Christmas episode "Goodwill Toward Men."Seasons one and two are currently available on Netflix.

 open/close all folders

 - "Really You": Spoiled brat Lily gets her own life-sized doll from the "Really You" life-sized doll company and names it, "Lily D.," but when her mom starts to care for the doll more than her own daughter, the doll begins making Lily out to be the villain and turns her into plastic.

 - "A Creature Was Stirring": All Timmy wants for Christmas is for his soon-to-be-divorced parents to stop fighting and come together — and a demonic present known as the Krampus may be the solution to the problem.